-Tango shows are on most visitors bucket list for a visit to Argentina.
-And for a good reason, the slow, elegant and sensual dance is fascinating to watch.
+Tango shows are on most visitors’ bucket lists for a visit to Argentina.
+And for a good reason, the slow, elegant, and sensual dance is fascinating to watch.

-Tango is both used to refer to a special kind of music and a dance style.
-The dance is an intimate and highly sensual dance performed by couples, and the music which accompanies it tends to be low key with elements of nostalgia, desperation and sadness.
+Tango is used to refer to a special kind of music as well as a dance style.
+The dance is an intimate and highly sensual dance performed by couples, and the music that accompanies it tends to be low-key with elements of nostalgia, desperation, and sadness.

-The huge breakthrough of tango as we know it today, is said to be in 1917 with the song “Mi noche trist” (e.g. my sad night) written by Pascual Contursi and sung by Carlos Gardel.
+The huge breakthrough of tango as we know it today is said to have been in 1917 with the song “Mi noche triste” (e.g. my sad night) written by Pascual Contursi and sung by Carlos Gardel.

-According to the guide of a tango tour which I once went on, this title includes the main themes of the tango which during the 1920s to 1940s became world famous: individualism (my sad night), sadness (my sad night), and nocturnal (my sad night).
-Hence, the focus is on the individual’s sadness and frustration, and must take place in a nightly environment.
-I’m not an expert in neither dance nor music, so I will leave the technical explanations here.
+According to the guide of a tango tour that I once went on, this title includes the main themes of the tango which during the 1920s to 1940s became world famous: individualism (my sad night), sadness (my sad night), and nocturnal (my sad night).
+Hence, the focus is on the individual’s sadness and frustration and must take place in a nightly environment.
+I’m not an expert in either dance or music, so I will leave the technical explanations here.

-Tango is a result of a melting pot of homesick immgrants
+Tango is a result of a melting pot of homesick immigrants

 Towards the end of the 1880s, a huge wave of European immigrants was added to this cultural melting pot of lower-end Buenos Aires.
 These immigrants were mostly poor European men in the search for success in Argentina.

 The tango is assumed to be the result of all these diverse cultural backgrounds intermixing their musical heritages with each other, and sharing their desperate and homesick lives of being immigrants.
 At first, it was not accepted in the higher classes of the Argentine society but as the success grew, tango became widely accepted.